-ICE ensures both the physical and digital security of its markets, clearing houses, and data through industry-leading security technology and processes.
+ICE ensures the physical and digital security of its markets, clearing houses, and data through industry-leading security technology and processes.
 ICE’s Information Security Department consists of diverse and skilled teams that work to protect confidential data from unauthorized access, misuse, disclosure, destruction, modification or disruption.

 ICE maintains detailed information security policies.
 Employees are required to complete security awareness training upon hire and annually thereafter.
 The security awareness training modules require employees to read and provide acknowledgement of the Corporate Information Security Policy.
 The policies are for official use only and are reviewed at least quarterly by ICE Senior Management.

-ICE employs a dedicated Application Development and Security team which defines and enforces mandatory best-practice secure software development.
+ICE employs a dedicated Application Security team which defines and enforces mandatory best-practice secure software development.
 The Application Security team maintains a policy which details these practices and works closely with ICE Development teams.

 ICE Operations maintains an Incident Management program to handle any incident with operational impact -- security or otherwise.
 It is ICE policy to notify customers of any confirmed material breaches of customer data.

 Geographically-diverse “like for like” Disaster Recovery datacenters are maintained and governed by an enterprise wide policy.
 Per policy, all ICE core procedures, systems and operational tasks are: duplicable in recovery facilities, exercised at least annually, documented in comprehensive Disaster Recovery (DR), Business Continuity (BCP) and Incident Response Plans, and ensure infrastructure is recoverable.

 ICE Internal Audit and Information Security Assurance regularly conducts tests utilizing various methods to verify compliance with written polices and to assess vulnerabilities.
 In addition, ICE teams support examinations from multiple regulatory bodies, and commission independent penetration tests.